modelingevolution/trainings/README.md

 ## 02 Concurrency (chapter-1)

 In this example, you will learn how to guard business rules with optimistic concurrency.
-You will also learn some typical approaches for read-models.
+You will also learn some typical approaches for aggregates and read-models.

 * [DotNet](./src/dotnet/02-concurrency/README.md)